 Save the Date for Drug Take-Back Day!

-Disposing of old drugs by flushing them down the toilet pose water quality concerns.
-Flushed drugs are into the water system.
-Greeley’s Water Pollution Control Facility meets and often exceeds EPA, State, and local requirements.
+Don’t flush them down the toilet.
+Flushed drugs are introduced into the water system.
+Greeley’s Water Pollution Control Facility meets and exceeds federal, state, and local requirements.
 The contaminants end up in creeks, streams, and rivers.
-While there is no evidence these traces pose a risk to human health, scientists can find interference with aquatic organisms.
+While there is no evidence these traces pose a risk to human health, scientists find interference with aquatic organisms.

 Items NOT accepted: